North Atlantic Right Whales (Eubalaena glacialis)

 The Northern Right Whale Recovery Team was appointed in July 1987.
 A Draft Recovery Plan for the Northern Right Whale (including both the North Atlantic and North Pacific right whales) was distributed for public comment in February 1990.
 Comments were received from Federal, state and local governments, conservation organizations, and private individuals.
 Appropriate comments were incorporated into the plan.

-In December 1991, NMFS approved the Final Recovery Plan for the Northern Right Whale (including both the North Atlantic and North Pacific right whales).
+In December 1991, we approved the Final Recovery Plan for the Northern Right Whale (including both the North Atlantic and North Pacific right whales).
 It identified known and potential factors affecting the right whale and recommended actions to reduce or eliminate impacts to the species.

 The ultimate goal of the plan is to recover the species, with an interim goal of down-listing their status from "endangered" to "threatened."